 Very few structured work experience or training schemes exist.
 Contact magazines directly, showing an enthusiasm for their subject matter and ask if they have a scheme or if they can offer you some work experience.

 Get involved in student newspapers, magazines, radio stations, internal television circuits or even start your own blog, which can help towards developing your writing style and interviewing techniques.

-Many of the large multi-title publishing houses are based in London and have international offices, for example.
+Many of the large multi-title publishing houses are based in London and have international offices.
+These include:

-New graduates should also look to local magazines and lifestyle publications, either independently owned or overseen by larger companies such as Archant.
+New graduates should also look to local magazines and lifestyle publications, either independently owned or overseen by larger companies.
 Don't discount local and national newspapers, as many produce at least one magazine.

 There is also the free, consumer sector of magazines that are available to readers on trains and planes, supermarkets and DIY shops.
 Check each periodical to see who publishes them and creates the content copy.

-Many large corporations, such as the BBC, oil companies and big banks, produce in-house magazines, which will require journalists.
-Professional organisations, clubs and membership associations, like the RSPB and the National Trust, also produce magazines.
+Many large corporations, such as the BBC, oil companies and big banks, produce in-house magazines which require journalists.
+Professional organisations, clubs and membership associations, such as the Royal Society for the Protection of Birds (RSPB) and the National Trust, also produce magazines.

 Business-to-business (B2B) magazines and trade journals are also a good place to hone your writing skills and develop a specialist area.
-There is a title to suit almost every topic, so whether you would like to write about restaurants in Manchester or the adhesive industry, there will be a magazine out there.
+There is a title to suit almost every topic, so whether you would like to write about restaurants in Manchester or the adhesive industry, there will be a magazine out there for you.

 Many opportunities are not advertised and speculative applications are a common way of securing a job.
 Where there is no central recruiting point, you should apply directly to the editor of the magazine or journal.